paulobarchi/paulobarchi.github.io/_pages/about.md

   - /about.html
 ---

-Expert Machine Learning Engineer with 12+ years of professional experience mixing industry and research.
+Software Engineer (ML/Data) with 15+ years of professional experience mixing industry and research.
-Focused on Machine Learning-based innovation projects - experienced with video analytics, computer vision, reinforcement learning and other approaches for recommendations.
+Focused on data-heavy innovation projects - experienced with video analytics, computer vision, reinforcement learning, recommendations, search and logistics.
-Mostly interested in best practices and automation in Machine Learning-based projects for significant leverage in the mid/long-term.
+Mostly interested in best practices and automation in Big Data projects for significant leverage in the mid/long-term.
 Experienced with Software Engineering in innovation projects.

 PhD in Applied Computing - National Institute for Space Research (INPE) - Thesis: Machine and Deep Learning applied to galaxy morphology.
 Former PhD Research Fellow at the Physics Department in Brandeis University (USA).